Clover (Clamp manga): Characters

+Kazuhiko's deceased lover who sang at live venues, but was not well-known while she was alive.
+She was a one-leaf Clover whose only power was knowing the day she would die, and therefore was dismissed from the Clover Leaf Project as a child.
+On the night of her birthday, Ora performed the song she composed with Su and was shot dead in front of Kazuhiko.
+This prompted Kazuhiko to leave the military and seek help from underground agents to track down Ora's killer.

 Development

 The manga was conceived as a four-part story.
 The first two volumes comprise part I and trace the main story in the present.
 The following two volumes are parts II and III, and are flashbacks which explain the history behind certain incidents.
 According to series head writer Nanase Ohkawa, two further books are needed to complete the story.

 Release

 Clover was serialized in Kodansha's Amie from 1997 until the magazine's demise in 1999, and remains unfinished.
 Kodansha collected the chapters into four volumes.
 The first was published on June 6, 1997; the final was released on August 9, 1999.
 Kodansha re-released the series in two volumes on July 17, 2008.

 Clover was licensed for an English-language release in North America by Tokyopop.
-It published the series from May 15, 2001 to March 20, 2002, but let the series go out of print on May 2, 2005.
+It published the series from May 15, 2001, to March 20, 2002, but let the series go out of print on May 2, 2005.
 Dark Horse Manga picked up the license, combining the series into one volume (ISBN 1-59582-196-1) in its original right-to-left format and releasing it on May 13, 2009.

 The series is also licensed in French by Pika Édition, and in German by Carlsen Comics.

 After Dark Horse Comics' license expired, Kodansha Comics licensed it and began releasing the series, combining into one hardcover volume in 2020.